diversen/doctr/TRAIN.md

 # generate synth images

-Will output training data to /home/dennis/d/validation.
-It will first generate at least 10 random words from wikipedia and then generate images for each word.
-The images will be stored in /home/dennis/d/train.
-The number of images of each word is controlled by the --num-images-per-word flag.
+**generate some words from wikipedia**

+This will generate at least `1000` words in a sqlite3 `database.db` placed in `output`.
+Using docTR vocab `danish` and wiki lang `da`

-    python generate-img.py --num-words 250000 --num-images-per-word 2 --output-dir train-data
+    python generate-words.py --num-words 1000 --output-dir output --vocab danish --lang da

-Restarting from a word:
+**generate images from database words**

+In the `output/images` generate 1000 x 2 images and save all image names and labels to `labels.json`

-    python generate-img.py --num-words 250000 --num-images-per-word 2 --output-dir train-data --begin-word fremvisning
+    python generate-img.py --num-words 1000 --num-images-per-word 2 --output-dir output --lang da

 # train danish from scratch